iuliet716/Korean_ABSA/README.md

 # To Do
 - early stopping
-- get best model automatically
+- get best model automatically from training

+- research other models